Ready to run?! We’ve got your ultimate guide to running for beginners, complete with all new runners need to know to begin your running journey!

-They say that the hardest part of running for beginners is getting started, but what’s even harder than that is getting started with something you’ll stick to!
+They say that the hardest part of running for beginners is getting those running shoes laced up, but what’s even harder than that is getting started with something you’ll stick to!

-For beginners, just getting out the door is a big feat!
+For beginners, just getting out the door is a big feat.
+Whether you’re focused on weight loss or training for a half-marathon, the first step is making a commitment.

 To help you accomplish that feat more than just once or twice, we’ve listed a few tips below that we are confident will help you start a run program in a sustainable way!